Home

 MARS Amateur Rocketry Technology

 This group has broken British altitude records with its hybrid rocket motors.
-See the list of MARS Records
+See the list of past MARS projects and accomplishments.

 The Deimos Project uses hybrid rockets to challenge altitude records.
 The Deimos 3 is a 2-stage rocket that is 7meters high.
 Both stages are recoverable.